 Ronald E. Doel

-Ronald E. Doel (Ph.D.
-Princeton 1990) teaches the history of recent science.
+Ronald E. Doel teaches the history of science and technology, as well as environmental policy.
 He is currently working on several projects on science in twentieth century America.
 A new book-in-progress explores the rise of the physical environmental sciences, including the influence of U.S. military patronage in shaping earth sciences research during the Cold War.
-He is also writing a related book-length study on the integration of scientists into U.S. foreign policy during the twentieth century, and has published numerous articles on this theme in such journals as Osiris, Intelligence and National Security, and Centaurus.
+He is also writing a related book-length study on the integration of scientists into U.S. foreign policy during the twentieth century.